-In a room where the existing furnace system is not sufficient to heat the room, or in a remodeled space where adding ductwork is not practical, the logical answer may be to add electric baseboard heating.
-For example, a remodeled basement or attic, or an attached garage converted to a living space may benefit from installing either 120-volt or 240-volt electric baseboard heating units.
-It is a stand-alone solution that requires no additional ductwork or piping and can save a great deal of money over remodeling the existing heating system.
+In a room where the existing furnace system is not sufficient to heat the area, or in a remodeled space where adding ductwork is not practical, the logical answer to staying warm may be to add electric baseboard heating.
+A remodeled basement, attic, or attached garage converted to living space may benefit from installing either 120-volt or 240-volt electric baseboard heating units.
+These units are a stand-alone solution that requires no additional ductwork or piping and can save a great deal of money over remodeling the existing heating system.

 Solutions to Try First

-- Heating register is closed or not adequately opened
+- A heating register is closed or not fully open

-- Dirty furnace filter is reducing air flow
+- A dirty furnace filter is reducing airflow

 - Heating ducts are dirty with debris

 - The warm air coming out of the heating register is blocked by furniture, draperies, or carpeting

 - The thermostat is located in an area where it gets warm quickly and thus shuts off before the room is adequately heated